 Do you know that an MBA program can set you back by a 6-digit figure, yet there’s no strong evidence that an MBA improves business or career success?
 In fact, many of the MBA concepts are outdated in our fast-changing business world.
 Josh Kaufman recommends that you save on MBA program fees, and use the time and resources for real-life education instead.
 In this book, Josh Kaufman provides 248 short, vital business concepts, presented in layman terms, to help new entrepreneurs and experienced executives alike to fast-track their real-world learning for better results.
 In this free version of The Personal MBA summary, we’ll briefly outline these concepts in 3 parts: how businesses work, how people work, and how systems work.
-For more details, do get our complete book summary bundle in text, infographic and audio formats.

 Our mental models shape how we view the world, the actions we take, and the results we achieve.
 The concepts in this book are meant to help us filter and shape our real-world experiences.